hgcl/clara-le/pages/posts/ui-ux-learnings.md

 dataTag: ["digital", "tiny"]
 ---

-I started using Notion a bit more to keep "living notes"—posts that I want to access and update easily through time.
+I started using Notion a bit more to keep "living notes" — posts that I want to access and update easily through time.

 Here are the ones I am keeping on my UI/UX learning journey.